 If you want to start monitoring your VMs at a later period in time, you can simply add the credentials to OpManager and then associate those credentials to all your VMs using the Discovery Profile feature.

 Once your cluster, related hosts, and VMs have been added to OpManager, the related performance monitors are automatically associated to the suitable objects.
 You can also associate other monitors to objects from the Performance Monitors page.
 By default, OpManager provides over 30 metrics for Nutanix performance monitoring to monitor all elements of the Nutanix Hyperconverged Infrastructure - clusters, hosts, and VMs, which are fetched from the corresponding objects through Prism API.

 Apart from these, you can add custom monitors based on SNMP or WMI to monitor your VMs more extensively.
-They'll be used to fetch device-specific critical performance metrics that cannot be fetched through the primary Nutanix credentials.
+They'll be used to fetch device-specific critical performance metrics that cannot be fetched through the primary Nutanix monitoring architecture.

 Once you're all set with discovering your Nutanix infrastructure, OpManager helps you manage them all efficiently with in-depth reporting and alerts.
 There is a separate section in OpManager reports dedicated to Nutanix elements, equipped with extensive reports that cater to all your Nutanix monitoring needs.
 Some of the reports offered include: